 watermelon candy

-castillo, caturra - watermelon yeast coferment
+castillo, caturra - watermelon coferment

 risaralda, colombia